 It was a cold and rainy day in Denali.
 As passengers were getting on the bus after one of the last stops of the day, a Hoary Marmot approached the bus.
 This was exciting for all the passengers.

-However, no one was more excited than the marmot, because he suddenly found a very warm and dry refuge under the idling tour bus.
+However, no one was more excited than the marmot, because he suddenly found a cozy and dry refuge under the idling tour bus.

-This created a problem for the driver because he couldn’t leave with the marmot under the bus and there were myriad places for the rodent to hide in the undercarriage.
+This created a problem for the driver because he couldn’t leave with the marmot under the bus and there were multiple places for the rodent to hide in the undercarriage.

 He yelled at the marmot trying to get him to flee,